 - Plants - Remember high school science, we breathe in oxygen and we give out carbon dioxide plants breathe in carbon dioxide and put off oxygen.
-Adopt some plants and add some extra oxygen to them and help them clean the air for you.
+Adopt some plants to so they can oxygenize and help clean the air for you.

 - Air Filters – Have good high-quality filters and replace frequently (every 2-3 months)

 - Humidity – If your air is too dry, your skin is going to be dry and your lungs are going to be dry.
 You need moisture for good movement in your lungs.
 Your furniture is going to be dry.
 Anything that's wood is going to dry out.
 But, on the flip side, you don't want too much moisture either because that can promote fungus and bacterial growth.

 - Ditch & Switch – Replace toxic products with clean, plant-based products

 Essential oils are known to have antibacterial and antifungal properties.
 If they are high-quality oils and used properly, they have the capability of cleaning the air.
 However, every company and its brother have jumped on the essential oil band wagon adding them to their product lines.
 “Natural” does not automatically mean it is a good or reliable company to use.
 Greenwashing can happen here too so it is vital that you do your research and verify the purity of the essential oils you plan to use.
 Rather than pollute the air with manufactured fragrances like scented candles, they can actually clean the air.